datacraft-dsc/DEPs/6/README.md

 #### Arguments

-The arguments are to be passed as HTTP request parameters
+The arguments are to be passed as HTTP query arguments

 | argument   | description                       |
 | --      |  --                               |